danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/retention/retention.md

 This model is to be used for calculated retention at all levels of analysis for the GitLab organization.

 We start at `mrr_totals_levelled`, which is `zuora_mrr_totals` joined to SFDC data so we can aggregate at each of the different levels of our [Customers](https://about.gitlab.com/handbook/finance/operating-metrics/#customers).
+We aggregate this to the subscription level first.

 I will proceed of with the example of `subscription_name_slugify = 'a-s00003114'`.
 The lineage on it is `a-s00005209,a-s00009998`.
 The MRR months ran from  2016-01-01 through 2016-12-01.

 The `list` CTE produces a flattened version of the lineage values.
 The 12 rows flatten into 24 (because there are two subscriptions in the lineage).